fwho1150/fwho1150/README.md

 🌱 I'm a student currently studying AIST in CUHK.

-🔭 I'm interested in learning more about data science and deep learning.

-⚡ I love to play around with code.

 <!--
 **fwho1150/fwho1150** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.